 Regardless of which position they decide to stick Walker at, he’s in for some competition- fortunately for him at the safety spot, most of his competition is like him- young and new.
 Both of these spots (LB and S) look to be pretty competitive this year and it will be interesting to see who emerges as our starting guys.
 I think both these players, and positions, hold lots of promise for the future.

-Tags: 2014 Sec Preview 2014 Uk Football Preview Defense DJ Eliot Dorian Hendrix Featured Grant Aumiller Ilb Josh Forrest Kentucky Wildcats Football Khalid Henderson Kobie Walker Lb Linebacker Mark Stoops Miles Simpson MLB Olb Popular Robby Irgang Safety SEC Football Travaughn Paschal Tre Dunn University Of Kentucky Football
+Tags: 2014 Sec Preview 2014 Uk Football Preview Defense DJ Eliot Dorian Hendrix Grant Aumiller Ilb Josh Forrest Kentucky Wildcats Football Khalid Henderson Kobie Walker Lb Linebacker Mark Stoops Miles Simpson MLB Olb Robby Irgang Safety SEC Football Travaughn Paschal Tre Dunn University Of Kentucky Football